Selling at a market is a popular diversification for farmers who are already creating products and enjoy working directly with the public.

 No, but the appearance and attractiveness of your stall is very important.

 Remember that this is not like a shop where people will browse – they are on the move and you have got to get them to stop and look.

 A good display with information about the farm and the produce (with photographs) will all help.

 The stall must look inviting and you must be prepared to engage with customers and draw them to you – at a farmers’ market, customers buy from the person behind the stall.

 A white coat or coloured apron helps to give a professional image.

-Tie hair back, ensure hands and nails are clean.
+Tie hair back and ensure hands and nails are clean.